Tsedi28/Tech-Blog/README.md

 - - -

 ## Contribution
-Tsedenia Bogale ©2023 All Rights Reserved.
+Tsedi ©2023 All Rights Reserved.
 - - -